YousefEZ/TFL-c/README.md

 ## Initialisation:

-1. an array of station is created, with the size defined in STATION_NUMBER (271), and the size of the array of links (in station) is defined in MAX_STATION_LINKS (10).
+1. an array of station is created, with the size defined in **STATION_NUMBER** (271), and the size of the array of links (in station) is defined in **MAX_STATION_LINKS** (10).

 2. The file *stations_db.csv* is opened in read.
 It's used to retrieve data about each station and it's links.
+    a.
+Each station's from_station is initially -1.
+    b.
 Link's to_station are given the value -1.
+    c.
+If the link doesn't exist, then it's to_station defaults to -2.

 3. After all the stations have been initialised, then the links will find their true to_station id's values.

 <br />

-## Program
+## Program:

+1. Gets user input & verifies that the station names given are valid.

+2. Runs the dijkstra algorithm, arguments given are *stations (pointer to the array of all the stations), from_station, to_station*:

+    i. initialise the priority queue.

+    ii. gets the links for the station with the id in from_station & puts them in the priority queue, unless:

+      a. if the station has it's links_exhausted flag set to true (links are already in the queue, no need for duplicates), then it breaks the loop.

+      b. if the station's current link's to_station has a value of -2, which indicates that it has no more links in the array, then it breaks the loop.

+      c. if the link's to_station has it's links exhausted (stops the next stations from putting links to the starting station & stops unnecessary), then we go to the next                 iteration.

 Features:
 ------